Computers Overview

 In 1990, Colin had a contractual dispute with Memotech and subsequently resigned, Memotech's Videowall sales then started to decline.

 After he left Memotech, Colin continued to work in the entertainment industry while he qualified as a commercial pilot.
-Following this radical career change, Colin has held a number of positions in the airline industry, working for British Airways for the past 20 years, where he is now a Boeing 787 captain.
+Following this radical career change, Colin held a number of positions in the airline industry, working for British Airways for over 20 years, until he retired as a Boeing 787 captain in 2023.
 As I said earlier - definitely the biggest career difference between the Memotech days and now!

 mailto: Webmaster